hecatia-elegua/bilge/README.md

 Device { reserved_i: 0, class: Mobile, reserved_ii: 0 }
 ```

+For testing + overview, the full readme example code is in `/examples/readme.rs`.

 ### Custom -Bits derives

 One of the main advantages of our approach is that we can keep `#[bitsize]` pretty slim, offloading all the other features to derive macros.